Caladhir/CPP/README.md

 # C++ Projects
-This repository is a collection of my C++ projects
+This repository is a collection of some of my C++ projects